 The town?
 Bethlehem.

-Bethlehem was overflowing with people who came in response to the decree of Caesar Augustus that everyone should return to their home town to be taxed.
-Joseph and Mary had to travel at a much slower pace than others who would have scoured the town for a lodging place long before they ever arrived.
+People came in response to the decree of Caesar Augustus that everyone should return to their home town to be taxed.
+Bethlehem was overflowing with people.
+Joseph and Mary had to travel at a much slower pace than others who would have scoured the town for lodging long before they arrived.

-In the oil painting, you see Joseph approaching the innkeeper's door.
-You catch the strain in his voice as he asks for a room..any room..his wife is about to give birth!
+You see Joseph approaching the innkeeper’s door.
+Can you catch the strain in his voice as he asks for a room . . . any room . . . his wife is about to give birth!

 “. . . . . there was no room for them in the inn “ (Luke2:7).

 Christmas carols, Christmas plays, Christmas cards, shop windows and some village squares seasonally depict the unimaginable birthplace of the Son of God . . . a manger!